wagtail/wagtail/docs/topics/search/backends.rst

 .. code-block:: sh

-  pip install "elasticsearch>=6.0.0,<6.3.1"  # for Elasticsearch 6.x
+  pip install "elasticsearch>=6.4.0,<7.0.0"  # for Elasticsearch 6.x

 .. warning::

     | Version 6.3.1 of the Elasticsearch client library is incompatible with Wagtail.
-Use 6.3.0 or earlier.
+Use 6.4.0 or above.

 The backend is configured in settings: